 To configure cloud services for your app, follow the steps below:

-Click on the top right corner of the Manage Cloud Services tile.
+Click the top-right corner of the Manage Cloud Services tile.

 Choose PhoneGap Build option from the Add or Edit Cloud Service screen.

-Enter your credentials to create a new cloud configuration.
+Enter your credentials so you can create a cloud configuration.

 Once it is verified, click Submit.
 This configured cloud configuration now displays in the Manage Cloud Services tile.

 Once you have configured the cloud services, you can build your application with PhoneGap Build tile.
-Click on the top right corner to choose from the Build Remote or Download Source options.
+Click the top-right corner so you can choose from the Build Remote or Download Source options.

 To invoke a remote build with Adobe PhoneGap Build, click Build Remote.

-In order to take advantage of PhoneGap’s command line interface, you will need to set up your local environment to include:
+To take advantage of PhoneGap’s CLI, you must set up your local environment to include:

 Once you have installed the pre-requisites, give it a simple test by creating a simple app and getting it running either in your simulator or better yet on your device, from a terminal try: